tiriltk/tiatoolbox/examples/README.md

 ### 1. Reading Whole Slide Images ([01-wsi-reading](./01-wsi-reading.ipynb))

 This notebook shows how to use TIAToolbox to read different kinds of WSIs.
 TIAToolbox provides a uniform interface to various WSI formats.
-Learn some well-known techniques for WSI masking and patch extraction.
+To see what formats are dealt with, click [here](https://tia-toolbox.readthedocs.io/en/latest/usage.html?highlight=wsiread#tiatoolbox.wsicore.wsireader.WSIReader) and then search for _format_.
+In this notebook, you will learn some well-known techniques for WSI masking and patch extraction.

 [![image](../docs/images/wsi-reading.png)](./01-wsi-reading.ipynb)

 ### 2. Stain Normalization of Histology Images ([02-stain-normalization](./02-stain-normalization.ipynb))

 Stain normalization is a common pre-processing step in computational pathology to reduce color variation that has no clinical significance.
-TIAToolbox offers several stain-normalization algorithms, including Reinhard, Ruifork, Macenko, and Vahadane.
+This variation may be caused by using different scanners, different staining protocols and practices, staining agents that have been left on the laboratory shelf for different lengths of time, different settings when using the scanner, etc. It has been shown in many studies that stain normalization can make an algorithm more robust against such differences.
+TIAToolbox offers several stain-normalization algorithms, including:

+- Reinhard stain normalization
+- Ruifork
+- Macenko
+- Vahadane.

+Alternatively, if you prefer, you can use your own stain matrix for stain normalization.
+In the images below, the object of an algorithm is to change to source image to make its colours similar to those in the target image.

 [![image](../docs/images/stain-norm-example.png)](./02-stain-normalization.ipynb))

 ### 3. Extracting Tissue Mask from Whole Slide Images ([03-tissue-masking](./03-tissue-masking.ipynb))

+We call this step, "tissue masking" which is the focus of this example notebook.
 This notebook shows how to extract tissue regions from a WSI using TIAToolbox with a single line of Python code.
+WSIs often show large blank (glass) background areas that contain no information.
+Therefore, it is essential to detect the informative (tissue) region in the WSI before taking any action (like patch extraction and classification).

 [![image](../docs/images/tissue-mask.png)](./03-tissue-masking.ipynb)

 ### 4. Extracting Patches from Whole Slide Images ([04-patch-extraction](./04-patch-extraction.ipynb))

 Learn how to use TIAToolbox to extract patches from large histology images based on point annotations or using a fixed-size sliding window.
+The patch extraction module of TIAToolbox supports mask-based patch extraction which means you can extract (overlapping, if you prefer) patches from a certain region of WSI (for example a region consisting of a particular type of tissue).

 [![image](../docs/images/patch-extraction.png)](./04-patch-extraction.ipynb)

 ### 5. Patch Prediction in Whole Slide Images ([05-patch-prediction](./05-patch-prediction.ipynb))

 Use TIAToolbox for patch-level prediction with a range of deep learning models.
 Predict the type of patches in a WSI with just two lines of Python code.
+TIAToolbox can be used to make predictions on pre-extracted image patches or on larger image tiles / whole-slide images (WSIs), where image patches are extracted on the fly.
+For example, in colorectal cancer, TIAToolbox can classify whole slide image regions into nine different categories (Empty glass, Lymphocytes, Normal colon mucosa, Debris, Smooth muscle, Cancer-associated stroma, Adipose, Mucus, Colorectal adenocarcinoma epithelium).

 [![image](../docs/images/patch-prediction.png)](./05-patch-prediction.ipynb)